NJIT-CS490-SP21/project1-as3627/README.md

 ## Sign up for a Genius API Account
 1. You can sign up for a free Genius account on this link here: [https://genius.com/signup_or_login](https://genius.com/signup_or_login)
 2. Once you make an account, head over to [https://genius.com/api-clients](https://genius.com/api-clients) and hit `New API  Client` and fill in the information.
-3. Once you fill in the information hit `Generate Access Token` and make note of this `Access Token`, we'll need it later.
+3. Once you fill in the information hit `Generate Access Token` and make note of this Access Token, we'll need it later.

 ## Install Requirements (if you don't already have them)